-Unable to get On the Road published at first, Kerouac took off on another road trip that would take him around the U.S. again and to Mexico.
-He kept writing, and would begin developing material which he would turn into ten more novels.
+At first unable to get On the Road published, Kerouac took off on another road trip that would take him around the U.S. again and to Mexico.
+He kept writing, and began developing material which he would turn into ten more novels.

 Finally, in 1957, Viking Press agreed to publish On the Road.
 Fearing libel suits, Viking demanded that Kerouac use pseudonyms for his famous friends who appeared in the autobiographical novel.
 They also demanded that he cut some graphic sexual content that might be deemed legally obscene.

 Although On the Road received mixed reviews from critics, it would become commercially successful beyond Jack Kerouac's wildest dreams - and worst nightmares.
-It would become the bible of a budding counterculture of disenchanted American youth known as the Beat Generation.
+It became the bible of a budding counterculture of disillusioned American youth known as the Beat Generation.

 What exactly was the Beat Generation and what did they see in Kerouac's novel?
 Some say Beat meant "beaten down."
 Kerouac defined it as beatific.
 The Beats were the generation of youth whose parents were the architects of World War II.
 The kids' hopes for a better postwar world were dashed.